Table of Contents

 Any data type can be used but it should always be planned before designing the program.

-Here are a few things which can be considered before deciding which data type to be used.
+Here are a few things that can be considered before deciding which data type to be used.

 We’ll again visit VARIANT in detail later in this article.